fdazen/fda-documentation/reports.md

-- Some customers may have issues where Additional Revenue shows up on reports as something like “Incidental” or “Not defined”.
-This is because they have not set up revenue categories/labels correctly.
-To fix this, they have to create the labels and/or categories as required in v2 and then apply them to charges.
-This will not automatically fix historical data.
-If they want labels and categories applied to historical data then you will have to ask either me or Shane to ‘resync their transactions’.
+3. You might incur into an issue where add-ons/POS items shows up on reports as _Incidental_ or _Not defined_.
+This will only happen if the right Revenue Labels/Categories have not been correctly set up.
+Look up section _Accounting_ of this manual to learn how to do that.
+Note, however, that this will not automatically fix past data, and for this reason we strongly recommend to set those up before inserting any reservation in your account.
+If you did not do that, and wish to apply newly created labels/categories to historical data then please notify us by sending an email to _help@frontdeskanywhere.com_ and ask to resync your transactions.

 - One thing that <span style="color:red;">**should not**</span> be done in V2 is renaming charges and labels/categories.
 If a customer wants a different charge name or label then they should deactivate the old one and create a new label.
 Renaming them will break the link between charges and labels/categories and cause labels and categories to be sent as ‘Not Defined’.